catmando/LocoRuby/README.md

 Instead of using the browser popup, create a webkit based browser window in native UI app.
 This would give us better control over the way the popup looks.

-Package up the exe with a proper installer that will install the exe, setup the security options, and put it in the startup folder.

 Make Mac and Unix versions of the LocoRuby exe, and package up the right set up gems that would be needed for local machine access.